• Skip to primary navigation

 How To Root New Spider Plant Babies

-Do you want to root the Spiderettes?
+Do you want to propagate the Spiderettes?

 Rooting is an easy process, and you can manage to grow the babies in the new pots.